TimeDelta/auto-psych-nosology/README.md

 To mitigate this, a dataset was be created with different subgraphs-**sampled by ?
 (TBD - maybe node hopping from random chosen nodes with number of hops determined by combination of graph connectivity metrics)**—each preserving local connectivity and type proportions and alignment between them is measured.
 Parameters of the rGCN-SCAE were shared across subgraphs to maintain a single shared partitioning in the latent space.
 Since node attributes (text-derived embeddings, types, biomarkers, etc.) are stable across subgraphs, meaningful structure can still be derived despite the lack of full context in each training example.
+The final partitioning is derived from running the full knowledge graph through the trained rGCN-SCAE.
 This procedure reframes training as an information-theoretic compression task applied repeatedly to partially overlapping realizations of the same knowledge manifold, allowing estimation of replication reliability and consensus structure while reducing overfitting to any single instantiation.

 Together, hSBM offers a likelihood-grounded categorical perspective, while rGCN-SCAE furnishes a continuous latent manifold amenable to downstream regression or spectrum analysis.